 Wholesale agents and brokers and some manufacturer's sales and branch offices receive a commission fee for their service.
 The commission is the amount of money that the sales office (not an individual agent) receives for performing the service.
 In the United States, five percent of the per unit sales price is a typical sales office commission percentage, although this can vary.
-Since revenue figures are typically recorded in terms of sales dollars for this industry, the total dollar value of commissions is a result of multiplying total sales dollars by the average commission percentage.
+Since revenue figures are typically recorded in terms of sales for this industry, the total value of commissions is a result of multiplying total sales by the average commission percentage.

-The U.S. Wholesale PPI accepts five possible measure of dollar value of commission prices in the following order of priority:
+It is recommended that wholesale PPI surveys collect value of commission prices in the following order of priority:

-- 1. Average dollar value of commission per unit for a comparable customer class for all sales within a comparable product line. - 2.
-Average dollar value of commission per unit for all customers for a comparable product line. - 3.
-Average dollar value of commission per unit for a particular customer class for all sales of a particular product. - 4.
-Average dollar value of commission per unit for all customers for all sales of a particular product. - 5.
-Dollar value of commission for a single specific product transaction.
+- 1. Average value of commission per unit for a comparable customer class for all sales within a comparable product line. - 2.
+Average value of commission per unit for all customers for a comparable product line. - 3.
+Average value of commission per unit for a particular customer class for all sales of a particular product. - 4.
+Average value of commission per unit for all customers for all sales of a particular product. - 5.
+Value of commission for a single specific product transaction.